-A Jewish couple spent two terrifying years hiding inside the Scheffer household, in a small town in Holland.
-Casey Scheffer, who moved to Canada after the war, told me how his courageous family hid Jews from the Nazis without being caught and executed.
+A Jewish couple escaped the Holocaust by hiding inside the Scheffer household for two years, in a small town in Holland.
+Casey Scheffer, who moved to Canada after the war, told me how his courageous family accomplished this remarkable feat.

-This week marks the 69th anniversary of the liberation of Holland by the Canadian Armed Forces, so it’s an appropriate time to remember the courage shown by one Dutch family, who risked their own lives to save two Jews from certain death.
+This week marks the 69th anniversary of the liberation of Holland by the Canadian Armed Forces, so it’s an appropriate time to remember the courage shown by one Dutch family, who risked their own lives to save two Jews from certain death in the Holocaust.

 The Scheffers emigrated to Canada after the war and Casey lives here in Invermere, British Columbia.
 I was fortunate enough to interview him a few years ago about his family’s experiences during the war.